MicrosoftDocs/architecture-center/docs/example-scenario/mlops/mlops-technical-paper.md

 * **Scoring validation**: Ensures that the team can successfully use the trained model for scoring with the input data.

 Running this full set of steps on the machine learning environment is expensive and time consuming.
-As a result, the team focused basic model validation tests to run all the steps above locally on a development machine.
-It's what enables these validation tests to run locally:
+As a result, the team focused basic model validation tests to run all the steps above locally on a development machine by using the following:

 * **Local testing dataset**: Check in a small and often obfuscated dataset to the repository and consume it as the input data source.